ofalvai/oliverfalvai.com/content/notes/Guides/Deploying a Quartz site to Netlify.md

 title: Deploying a Quartz site to Netlify
 ---

+> [!WARNING] No longer relevant
+> This guide was written for [Quartz 3](https://four.quartz.jzhao.xyz/migrating-from-Quartz-3), based on Hugo and some custom tooling.
+Quartz 4 is a complete rewrite and it can be automatically deployed to Netlify.
+Follow [the official Quartz hosting docs](https://four.quartz.jzhao.xyz/hosting#netlify).

 I replaced my previous Jekyll static website with [Quartz](https://quartz.jzhao.xyz/) (you are looking at the end result!).
 I didn't want to give up my existing [Netlify](https://netlify.com) setup deploying the site, but Quartz is not just a static site (even though it's based on [Hugo](https://gohugo.io/)), so Netlify can't just automatically build it.